kubernetes-sigs/kind/site/content/docs/contributing/project-structure.md

 You can check the compliance of the entire project by running the `verify-all.sh` script.
 This script will do the following:

 * check spelling using [client9/misspell](https://github.com/client9/misspell)
-* check that code is properly formatted using Go fmt
+* check that the code is properly formatted using Go fmt
 * check that all source code (except vendored and generated code) successfully passes Go lint’s style rules
 * verify that all code successfully passes Go vet’s tests
 * verify that any of the generated files is up to date